marschall/getrandom-provider/README.md

 1. Programmatic configuration
 1. Static configuration

-For best startup performance it is recommended to extract the .so from the JAR and add it to a folder present in `LD_LIBRARY_PATH` environment variable or the `java.library.path` system property.
+For best startup performance it is recommended to extract the .so from the JAR and add it to a folder present in the `LD_LIBRARY_PATH` environment variable or the `java.library.path` system property.
 Otherwise this library will extract the .so to a temporary folder the first time it is called.

 ### Programmatic configuration